Kashmiri cinema: Television

-Three television films have been produced in Kashmir: Rasool Mir (1974–75), directed by Bashir Badgami; Habba Khatoon (1977-1978), directed by Bashir Badgami and Arnimaal (1982–83), directed by Siraj Qureshi.
+Three television films have been produced in Kashmir: Rasool Mir (1974–75), directed by Bashir Badgami; Habba Khatoon (1977-1978), directed by Bashir Badgami; and Arnimaal (1982–83), directed by Siraj Qureshi.

 Documentaries

 The first Kashmiri film shown at the Cannes Film Festival was Ezra Mir's 1952 documentary, Pamposh (Lotus).
-Inshallah, Kashmir is a 2012 documentary directed, produced and written by Ashvin Kumar.
+Inshallah, Kashmir is a 2012 documentary directed, produced, and written by Ashvin Kumar.
 Other notable documentaries are Papa 2 (2000) and Ocean of Tears (2012).
-In 2017, documentary on Pragaash kashmiri girls band with focus on Women's rights in Jammu and Kashmir was released.
+In 2017, a documentary on the Pragaash Kashmiri girls band with a focus on Women's rights in Jammu and Kashmir was released.

 21st century

-Several films were made post 2000.
-However only few of them had a proper release in theatres/cinema halls through proper distribution.
-Harud, Kashmir Daily and Half Widow are only films in this list and were released on the platform of PVR.
+Several films were made after 2000.
+However, only a few of them had a proper release in theaters/cinema halls through proper distribution.
+Harud, Kashmir Daily, and Half Widow are the only films in this list and were released on the platform of PVR.
 Harud was made under A Chasing Tales Production, starring Raza Naji and Kashmir Daily under Seven Two Creations and Safdar Arts and Half Widow under Renzu Films and Gaya Arts.

 Aamir Bashir, Hussein Khan and Danish Renzu have directed them respectively.

 Akh Daleel Loolech (Love Story) starring Mir Sarwar, it was the first Kashmiri digital feature film, premiered in India in 2006.
 Directed by Aarshad Mushtaq, the historical drama explored the Kashmiri people's social and political struggles during the 19th century.
 In 2012, Kashmir's first 35mm feature film Partav directed by Dilnawaz Muntazir was released.
 This movie, Valley of Saints, a romantic drama set near Dal Lake in Srinagar and directed by Musa Syeed, addressed environmental issues surrounding the lake.
-Qouluf,the ensorcelled 2014 was a Kashmiri language film that was screened in many film festivals, the film had Bashir Dada in the lead role, the film was directed by Ali Emran and produced by Yaqut Mushtaq, the film tries to follow the internal and the external journey of the protagonist.
+Qouluf, the ensorcelled 2014 was a Kashmiri language film that was screened in many film festivals, the film had Bashir Dada in the lead role, the film was directed by Ali Emran and produced by Yaqut Mushtaq, the film tries to follow the internal and the external journey of the protagonist.